znarf/resume/README.md

 Interim Frontend Engineer (June 2015 - January 2016)

- * <span class="tldr">Contributed to the EyeEm web app, an isomorphic React application</span>
+ * <span class="tldr">Contributed to the EyeEm web app, a React application</span>

 **Story**:
 In June 2011, I stopped working on [La Distribution](#ladistribution) and started consulting again.
-I met Ramzi Rizk and the sympathic founders of EyeEm and there was an opportunity for me to help them on their web infrastructure.
+I met Ramzi Rizk and the sympathic founders of EyeEm.
+There was an opportunity for me to help them on their web infrastructure.
 I started as a contractor and after some time eventually moved as a full time employee.

 **Achievements**:
-helped scale the company to 60+ people, 10M+ users, 50M+ photos and 24M$+ in funding.
+helped scale the company to 60+ people, 10M+ users, 50M+ photos and $24M+ in funding.

 **Stack**:
 AWS, Ubuntu, nginx, PHP, Memcache, Redis, MySQL, RabbitMQ, ElasticSearch.
 Javascript, React, node.js.